NPB Installation

 Known Installation Issues

 Certain versions of Python might report an installation error triggered by the installation of the NumPy package that is required by SpiceyPy.
 The error should point to a missing or invalid Cython package.
-In order to fix this error please update Python SetupTools and Cython packages by running the following commands:
+In order to fix this error please update Python SetupTools, Cython, and Requests packages by running the following commands:

 python -m pip install -U setuptools